coatyio/coaty-examples/remote-operations/js/README.md

 1. `npm run broker` - to start the Coaty broker,
 2. `npm run start` - to open a browser with the light control UI on `http://localhost:4200/`.

+> **Tip**: For debugging and introspection, you can start the Coaty broker in
+> verbose mode (`npm run broker:verbose`), so that all message subscriptions and
+> published messages are traced in the console window.

 ## Run example with Docker